kawanet/kawapp/README.md

   jQuery is not required, in fact, as Kawapp includes a mini-subset of jQuery.

 * a framework which run on browser environments, of course.
+  Kawapp works perfect for modern Ajax applications.

-* a framework which run on node.js environment.
+* a framework which run on node.js environment as well.
+  Kawapp works gorgeous for CGI-style web applications.
-  This means your same code could run on both side of server and client.
+  This means your same code could perform on both side of server and client.
-  Thin jQuery clone [Cheerio](https://npmjs.org/package/cheerio) is also available to run this on node.js.
+  Lean jQuery clone [Cheerio](https://npmjs.org/package/cheerio) is also available to run this on node.js.

 * test ready.